-Progressive sewerage authority elects to think outside the traditional SCADA box
+In its quest to gain greater remote accessibility and increase ease of use, a progressive sewerage authority elects to think outside the traditional SCADA box.

 At Fitzgerald Creek, plant personnel wanted to simplify operations and facilitate access to the control panel.

-CCWSA sought increased control of its Sanitaire ICEAS advanced sequencing batch reactor basins directly from its offices for two primary reasons.
-First and foremost, it was interested in advanced features that allowed it to more easily make changes to its process compared to the original control package.
+CCWSA was seeking increased control of their Sanitaire ICEAS advanced sequencing batch reactor basins directly from their offices for two primary reasons.
+First and foremost, they were interested in advanced features that allowed them to more easily make changes to their process compared to the original control package.
 Secondly, plant personnel were forced to navigate a lengthy and annoying walk between their offices and laboratory and the room where the control panel was mounted.
-So CCWSA contacted Xylem distributor The TDH Co. for assistance.
+So CCWSA contacted trusted Xylem distributor, The TDH Company, for assistance.

-CCWSA was already operating its own SCADA system.
-However, TDH offered an alternative, state-of-the-art solution: Sanitaire’s customizable Oscar process performance optimizer control system.
+CCWSA was already operating their own SCADA system.
+However, TDH offered an enticing alternative state-of-the-art solution: Sanitaire’s new customizable OSCAR process performance optimizer control system.
 For this project, Sanitaire would replace the existing programmable logic controller (PLC) and human machine interface (HMI) hardware and software to enable remote connectivity.

 The system provides:

-- Energy savings and reduced chemical consumption resulting from optimized equipment operation; and
+• Energy savings and reduced chemical consumption resulting from optimized equipment operation.

-By March 2017, CCWSA already had provided its own desktop computer for the office, which was set up with the new secure viewer program within 30 minutes.
+By March 2017, CCWSA had already provided its own desktop computer for the office, which was quickly set up with the new secure viewer program within 30 minutes.
 Replacement of the previous HMI with the new industrial computer–which features a much larger screen– took only two hours total.
-The previous PLC processor was replaced with a newer model that included the Oscar system software logic.
-Finally, a highly secure industrial web portal was installed; it enables rapid response from Xylem’s support staff engineers.
+The previous PLC processor was replaced with a newer model that included the OSCAR system software logic.
+Finally, a highly secure industrial web portal was installed, which enables rapid response from Xylem’s support staff engineers.
 All critical features typically provided by SCADA were offered with this upgrade.

 Following installation, the main goal–remote control of the ICEAS basins–was quickly met.
-The plant’s HMI was personalized to create a friendly graphical user interface (GUI that includes a wealth of features, all of which are accessible directly in the GUI and available remotely:
+The plant’s HMI was personalized to create a friendly graphical user interface (GUI), which includes a wealth of features, all accessible directly in the GUI and available remotely:

-- Set point restore that allows an operator to save up to four groups of set points that can be reloaded at any time.
-This was a particularly appealing feature to CCWSA, which is trying to optimize its ICEAS process by adjusting current set points.
-Because set points can now be saved, operators are more comfortable making these changes;
+• Setpoint restore allows an operator to save up to four groups of setpoints that can be reloaded at any time.
+This was a particularly appealing feature to CCWSA, which is trying to optimize their ICEAS process by adjusting current setpoints.
+Because setpoints can now be saved, operators are more comfortable making these changes.

-- Troubleshooting guides for each alarm directly in the HMI to ensure alarms can be solved quickly and easily;
+• Troubleshooting guides available for each alarm directly in the HMI to ensure alarms can be solved quickly and easily.

-- Trending capability to simplify process overview and troubleshooting; and
+• Trending capability to simplify process overview and troubleshooting.

-Oscar has quickly become a critical partner in optimization of the CCWSA plant.
-Plant personnel are now able to monitor and adjust plant operation remotely when not on site through the use of a computer, tablet or mobile phone.
-In addition, operators have begun testing experimental process methods to increase flexibility, confident that no issues will occur with the new system.
+OSCAR has quickly become a critical partner in optimization of the CCWSA plant.
+Simply put, plant personnel are now able to monitor and adjust plant operation remotely when not at the plant through the use of a computer, tablet, or mobile phone.
+In addition, operators have begun testing experimental process methods to increase flexibility, confident that with their new system no issues will occur.

-The CCWSA is so satisfied with the decision that the new Riverbend Treatment Facility due online this year also will feature the Oscar control system.
+The CCWSA is so satisfied with their decision, that the new Riverbend Treatment Facility due online this year will also feature the OSCAR control system.